ONLYOFFICE/docspace-api-sdk-csharp/docs/DownloadRequestItemDtoKey.md

 # Docspace.Model.DownloadRequestItemDtoKey
-The unique identifier or reference key for the file to be downloaded
+The unique identifier or reference key for the file to be downloaded.

 ## Properties